Jim Dobbin (footballer): Personal life

 After his retirement from football, Dobbin worked on a building site, and as a gas engineer for Npower.
 He also covers Barnsley home games for Opta.
 His daughter Beth Dobbin is an athlete who broke the Scottish women's 200m record in 2018 and represented Great Britain and Northern Ireland at the 2018 Athletics World Cup.

 Masters football

 Since his retirement he has played in three Masters football tournaments for Celtic once and twice for Barnsley.
-Most recently, he helped to guide Barnsley to local victory in the Yorkshire masters and even struck home a thunderous right- footed strike in the final against Sheffield Wednesday to force the game into penalties where he tucked his away past the despairing Kevin Pressman.